Matt Kaplan Ph.D.

-Thang, L.L. and Kaplan, M. (In press).
+Thang, L.L. & Kaplan, M. (2013).
 Intergenerational pathways for building relational spaces and places.
 In G.D.
-Rowles, and M. Bernard (Eds.).
-Environmental gerontology: Making meaningful places in old age.
+Rowles & M. Bernard (Eds.).
+Environmental gerontology: Making meaningful places in old age (pp. 225-251).
 NYC: Spring Publishing Company.

-Larkin, E. and Kaplan, M. 2010.
+Larkin, E. & Kaplan, M. (2010).
 Intergenerational relationships at the center: Finding shared meaning from programs in the U.S. and Japan.
 Young Children, May, 88-94.

-Kaplan, M., Alloway, F., and Middlemiss, C. 2009.
+Kaplan, M., Alloway, F., & Middlemiss, C. (2009).
 A feasibility study of FRIDGE – An intergenerational nutrition education program.
 Journal of the National Extension Association of Family and Consumer Sciences, 4, 55-61.

-Becker, J., Kaplan, M., and Nussbaum, J. (2007).
+Becker, J., Kaplan, M., & Nussbaum, J. (2007).
 Family farm succession planning: Balancing professional responsibility with client needs for help with family relationship issues.
 San Joaquin Agricultural Law Review, 16(1), 1-36.

 Kaplan, M., Haider, J., Cohen, U., & Turner, D. (2007).
 Environmental design perspectives on intergenerational programs and practices: An emergent conceptual framework.
 Journal of Intergenerational Relationships: Programs, Policy, and Research, 5 (2), 81-110.